WESTSIDE SENIOR INTERCLUB GOLF ASSOCIATION

 Each player shall receive all prize money for which he qualifies.
 The attached Appendix details prize payouts.

-These By-Laws, including the attached Appendix, were passed by vote of the Member Clubs as of January 17, 2012, and will remain in effect until amended by further vote of the Member Clubs.
+These By-Laws, including the attached Appendix, were passed by vote of the Member Clubs as of February 3, 2022 and will remain in effect until amended by further vote of the Member Clubs.

 APPENDIX